-I’ll show you how to do both of these techniques in the notes below the recipe.
-These techniques work for whatever flavor profiles you are using but in this recipe I decided to use the fall flavors of apples and sage.
-This recipe builds on the sweet apple and savory sage profile using an infused butter injection to get the flavor inside the meat and a compound butter on the outside of the bird.
+This recipe's fall flavors build on sweet apple and savory sage flavor profile with an infused butter injection to get the flavor inside the meat and a compound butter on the outside of the bird.

 Spatchcocking a turkey will make it cook more evenly and quickly.
 Injecting it with a flavorful honey-butter mixture will add juiciness to the meat.